Brain Duster Cocktail Recipe

 Method

-1. Add rye, absinthe, vermouth, bitters, and cubed ice to a mixing glass.
+1. Add rye, absinthe, vermouth, and bitters to a mixing glass.

 Pin Recipe